Preventative Health Care

-Greyhound Racing Rules require greyhounds to receive a number of mandatory vaccinations.
+Greyhound Racing Rules and the Victorian Government’s Code of Practice for the keeping of Racing Greyhounds require greyhounds to receive a number of mandatory vaccinations.

 Routine dental care throughout a greyhound’s life is a vital part of ensuring their health and welfare.
 Poor dental and oral health is the number one medical issue in greyhounds and affects the bones, gum tissue and surrounding structures that hold the teeth in place.
 It not only causes pain but if severe enough, can affect a greyhound’s racing performance.
 It can also lead to significant costs for you in addressing significant dental issues on retirement where a simple clean and scale undertaken by a veterinarian is no longer sufficient.